Young Urban Forest Leaders

 • Completing the LEAF Tree Tenders Volunteer Tree Training Program - 15 hours of online arboriculture training led by local professionals

-• Participating in online skill-building workshops and mentored-activities - meetings take place weekly on Tuesday evenings from May through August
+• Participating in online skill-building workshops and mentored activities - meetings take place weekly on Tuesday evenings from late April through August

 • Working to improve the tree canopy in communities.
 This includes assessing the existing canopy, identifying opportunities for tree planting and stewardship and engaging local residents, all with guidance and support from LEAF.
 Activities/events include: